mvolkmann/blog/src/astro.md

 Cookies provide one way for an Astro page to share data with other pages in the same app.

+One downside of using cookies is the legal requirement to prompt users for permission to store them.

 Here is a page defined in `src/pages/index.astro` that sets a cookie based on user input using Alpine.